-There are many differences and similarities between ISO 9001:2015 and ISO 13485:2016, and many companies are curious what they are.
-Since these are the two biggest quality standards and many organizations have certification to both standards we wanted to thoroughly address the differences and similarities.
-ISO 9001:2015 changes to a new high level structure unlike ISO 13485:2016, making the two standards fork, going their own way.
-This divergence has caused a lot of organizations concerned on how to implement these two standards together.
-Understanding the differences and similarities make this process easier.
+There are many differences and similarities between ISO 9001 and ISO 13485, and many companies are curious what they are.
+Since these are the two biggest quality standards and many organizations have certification to both standards, we wanted to thoroughly address the differences and similarities.
+ISO 9001:2015 changes to a new high-level structure unlike ISO 13485:2016, making the two standards fork, going their own way.
+This divergence has caused a lot of organizations to be concerned on how to implement these two standards together.
+Understanding the differences and similarities makes this process easier.

-Although there are obvious difference within the structure of the requirement, the overall requirements does not have as distinct of differences.
-The new structure was developed a common structure for ISO standards and to create terminology with simplified language.
-ISO 13485:2016 was granted an exemption to help member countries, and so it does not follow the common structure.
+Although there are obvious differences within the structure of the standards, the overall requirements do not have as distinct of differences.
+The new structure was developed as a common structure for ISO standards, and to create terminology with simplified language.
+ISO 13485:2016 was granted an exemption in order to help member countries, and so it does not follow the common structure.

 ISO 13485 maintains the requirements to document key processes and related documentation in a quality manual.
 ISO 9001 has changed this requirement and is more flexible, allowing each organization to decide the documentation information that needs to be required to be maintained.

-ISO 9001 allows top management to assign responsibilities without defining roles, ISO 13485 has made it a requirement to identify management representative.
+ISO 9001 allows top management to assign responsibilities without defining roles, ISO 13485 has made it a requirement to identify the management representative(s).

-ISO 13485:2016 emphasizes on design and development as a key process within product realization.
-ISO 9001:2015 shifted product realization onto the identification of operational processes to deliver products.
-ISO 9001:2015 is more focused on customer needs rather than the documentation of the design and development.
+ISO 13485:2016 puts an emphasis on design and development as a key process within product realization.
+ISO 9001:2015 shifted product realization to the identification of operational processes to deliver products.
+ISO 9001:2015 is more focused on customer needs than the documentation of the design and development.

-ISO 9001 focuses continual improvement on on customer satisfaction and the improvement of processes.
-ISO 13485 maintains the need to focus on improvement activities continuing suitability, adequacy and effectiveness of the quality management system and the safety and performance of the medical device.
+ISO 9001 focuses continual improvement on customer satisfaction and the improvement of processes.
+ISO 13485 maintains the need to focus on improvement activities, continuing suitability, adequacy and effectiveness of the quality management system and the safety and performance of the medical device.

-- Reason for using- both aim to achieve a quality management system
+- Reason for using: They both aim to achieve a quality management system.

-- Customer focused- both focus on product realization and the need of the customer.
+- Customer focused: Both focus on product realization and the needs of the customer.

-Overall, as organizations seek to make implementing both ISO 9001 and ISo 13485 into their organization it is important to understand the differences between the two.
+Overall, as organizations seek to implement both ISO 9001 and ISO 13485 into their organization, it is important to understand the differences between the two.
 Comparing ISO 9001:2015 and ISO 13485:2016 allows for easier integration.
-Management should seek to fully understand these two standards in order to work them into their quality management system to achieve the goals and objectives of their organization.
+Management should seek to fully understand these two standards in order to work to integrate them into their organization and improve their QMS.